Proving Workforce Competence in NHS Bids: Training, Supervision & Assurance

 - Assurance & improvement — dashboards, audits, re-validation and workforce KPIs linked to outcomes.

-Use this structure as your answer scaffold even if the question is phrased differently — it mirrors how reviewers score.
+Use this structure as your answer scaffold even if the question is phrased differently — it mirrors how reviewers score and how commissioners assure risk.

 🧩 1) Role Definition & Safe Skill-Mix